All Episodes

 He was in the Nixon administration.

-Uh, do you ever see anything this crazy unfolding in this country like this?
+Do you ever see anything this crazy unfolding in this country like this?

 In the Nixon administration?

-Well, no, this is this is remarkable.
+Well, no, this is remarkable.

 But what you've got here is remarkable.

-People are talking about this troll farm or troll factory of these kids over in Russia who are fooling around in the American election or in various issues and taking sides against Hillary for Trump, Jill Stein.
+People are talking about this troll farm or troll factory of these kids over in Russia who are fooling around in the American election or in various issues and taking sides against Hillary, for Trump, Jill Stein.

 But what do we have what you just mentioned, Sean?

-You've got British intelligence, top-ranked guy at MI6, talking to Russian intelligence agents, past or present, and their information comes to D.C.
-It's financed by the Hillary Clinton campaign, and they send it all over to the FBI, and it's dirt on Trump, alleged dirt on Trump, and it's used to get an F FISA warrant to wiretap And survey the Trump campaign.
+It's financed by the Hillary Clinton campaign, and they send it all over to the FBI, and it's dirt on Trump, alleged dirt on Trump, and it's used to get an F FISA warrant to wiretap and survey the Trump campaign.

-Now this is very serious foreign penetration by foreign intelligence units, past or present, in order to alter the outcome of a presidential campaign by destroying and damaging damaging and destroying one of the candidates.
+Now, this is very serious foreign penetration by foreign intelligence units, past or present, in order to alter the outcome of a presidential campaign by destroying and damaging, damaging and destroying one of the candidates.

-Now is that more serious than this troll farm which Russian reporters were writing about last year twice?
+Now, is that more serious than this troll farm, which Russian reporters were writing about last year twice?

 And they had started this in 2014 before Trump ever announced.